10 Ways to Improve School Lunches

 To ensure that students understand how to use the fresh ingredients they grow, nutrition education should be part of the curriculum.
 This can be done through field trips to the garden, special lessons about healthy eating habits and other interactive activities that help students develop a better understanding of how to make nutritious meals.

-3. Add More Salad Bars to Schools
+5. Add More Salad Bars

 The Let’s Move Salad Bars to Schools program, which was initiated in 2010, is a collaborative effort between renowned chef Ann Cooper, produce associations and grocers.
 The mission of this alliance is to have salad bars available in all K-12 schools across the United States.